vinitngr/webD-TODO-List/README.md

 # JS-TODO-List

-local storage yet to be add..
+expected updates with flow

 1.local storage
-more i can add in future
+more i can add in future..
-2.draggable
+2.draggability
 3.editable
 4.time functionality